itsaalexk/itsaalexk/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer programming.
 - 💼 &nbsp; Full Stack Developer.
-- 🌱 &nbsp; Enthusiast in Cyber Security and Artificial Intelligence && Open Source contributor in my free time.
+- 🌱 &nbsp; Enthusiast in Cyber Security && Open Source contributor in my free time.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>